Guests of the Foundation

 Upon being appointed, the new Guest will be allocated a flat for an initial period of one year.
 After that, they will be offered continued rights of residence if they wish provided they have maintained their conditions of appointment.
 These conditions are similar to those applying to Almshouses nationally and include the right of continued Guest status for a surviving spouse or recognised partner

 It may be that a Guest's housing needs will change over time and the Foundation will do its best to provide appropriately for those needs, be they for a larger or smaller property.
 However, the Foundation cannot guarantee to meet an assessed need for change and this could ultimately to a position of last resort where a Guest cannot remain as a beneficiary of the charity.

-Guests do not pay rent but a charge is made as a contribution towards the upkeep of the property.
+Guests do not pay a rent but instead a Weekly Maintenance Charge (WMC) is made as a contribution towards the upkeep of the property.
 This charge is always kept well within the limit of Housing Benefit/Local Housing Allowance and may be funded partly or wholly by the local authority for those who qualify.